Adam Duvall Preview, Player Props: Red Sox vs. Dodgers

 Adam Duvall At The Plate

-- In 41.3% of his games this season, Duvall has notched at least one RBI.
-In nine of those games (14.3%) he recorded two or more RBI, while accounting for three or more of his team's runs in five contests.
+- In 40.6% of his games this season, Duvall has had at least one RBI.
+He's picked up more than one in 14.1% and driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.